ahhmedmostafaa/IoT-Wifi-RC-Car/README.md

 4. Upload the sketch
 5. **WiFi versions:** connect to the car's WiFi network (`WIFI Car Project`) and open its IP in a browser
 6. **Bluetooth version:** pair via a Bluetooth serial terminal or RC-car controller app

-## Roadmap
-- [ ] Merge the WiFi variants into one configurable sketch (feature flags)
-- [ ] Add a short demo video/GIF of the car in action
-- [ ] Add the wiring diagram as an image directly in this README